csc7/PP3_CI_QCSDA/README.md

 The user is always given the option to retunt to previous menu, until the first one shown (where to read the data from), where the user can select to repeat all the process or to close the program.

+### **Note**
+If interested in checking the warning messages, you can modify the files names and/or content to get alerts on what is going on and possible solutions.

 ## [Back to Index](#index)
 <br>